dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1194: Land sustains livelihoods and community health.
+### T1194: Land provides essential resources like food and water.

 |Support|
 |---|